ArchooD2/KevinBacon/CONTRIBUTING.md

 ## Getting Help

-If you need help, feel free to open an issue or reach out via [your.email@example.com].
+If you need help, feel free to open an issue.

 Thank you for contributing!